-- A pig that has been seized because it is being kept in a residential area in contravention of a prohibition under a subordinate local law could be sold to a person outside the urban area but not to another person in an urban area, unless satisfied that it will not be kept in an urban area. - An animal which a subordinate local law has prohibited in any part of the local government area could not be sold to a person who resides within the local government area. - A declared dangerous animal could be sold only to a person who has complied with any specified requirements for keeping such an animal. - (3) If an animal is to be offered for sale at a public auction under this section, notice of the auction, stating the time and place of the auction, must be exhibited at the local government's public office for at least 2 days before the date of the auction and may also be exhibited on the local government's website. - (4) An amount realised on sale of an impounded animal must be applied- - (a) first, towards the reasonable expenses incurred in the selling of the animal; and

-&lt;sup>12 See section 33(1)(b)(vi) (Destruction of an animal) of this local law.

-- (b) second, towards the prescribed fee for impounding the animal; and - (c) third, if there is an amount owing to an entity under a security interest registered for the property under the Personal Property Securities Act 2009 (Cwlth) - in payment of the amount owing under the security interest; and - (c) fourth, in payment of the remainder to the former owner of the animal, unless the owner had surrendered the animal to the local government. - (5) The amount payable to the former owner of an impounded animal under section 32(3) (Sale or disposal of animals) of this local law is payable to the local government if- - the identity of the former owner of the impounded animal is unknown to the local government from the local government's records; or - (b) no person establishes a valid claim to the amount to which the former owner of the impounded animal is entitled within six months of the date of the sale. - (6) If an animal which is offered for sale by public auction or tender is not sold through the auction or tender process, the local government may dispose of the animal as it considers appropriate.
+- A pig that has been seized because it is being kept in a residential area in contravention of a prohibition under a subordinate local law could be sold to a person outside the urban area but not to another person in an urban area, unless satisfied that it will not be kept in an urban area. - An animal which a subordinate local law has prohibited in any part of the local government area could not be sold to a person who resides within the local government area. - A declared dangerous animal could be sold only to a person who has complied with any specified requirements for keeping such an animal. - (3) If an animal is to be offered for sale at a public auction under this section, notice of the auction, stating the time and place of the auction, must be exhibited at the local government's public office for at least 2 days before the date of the auction and may also be exhibited on the local government's website. - (4) An amount realised on sale of an impounded animal must be applied- - (a) first, towards the reasonable expenses incurred in the selling of the animal; and - (b) second, towards the prescribed fee for impounding the animal; and - (c) third, in payment of the remainder to the former owner of the animal, unless the owner had surrendered the animal to the local government. - (5) The amount payable to the former owner of an impounded animal under section 32(4)(c) (Sale or disposal of animals) of this local law is payable to the local government if- - the identity of the former owner of the impounded animal is unknown to the local government from the local government's records; or - (b) no person establishes a valid claim to the amount to which the former owner of the impounded animal is entitled within six months of the date of the sale. - (6) If an animal which is offered for sale by public auction or tender is not sold through the auction or tender process, the local government may dispose of the animal as it considers appropriate. - (7) If the local government sells, transfers or gives an animal under subsections (1)(a), (1)(b) or (6), the person who purchases or is transferred or given the animal will become the owner.